 Material types: The scope of the calculation includes food waste and associated inedible parts.

 Destinations: While multiple destinations fall under the definition of “food waste” for Booker, food waste only goes to Anaerobic Digestion, Incineration/Controlled combustion and landfill.
-Note that food waste goes only goes to landfill from two stores in the Isle of Wight where we have not been able to find a viable alternative
+Note that food waste only goes to landfill from two stores in the Isle of Wight where we have not been able to find a viable alternative

 Food donated to charities is not considered food waste.
 Packaging waste is excluded.

 All food categories sold at Booker are included in the scope.

 During the calculations, all non-food items are removed from our waste data.
 The following products are out of scope and therefore excluded from the calculations: